codart1/vozlit/.github/instructions/project-context.instructions.md

   - Custom themes
 - For custom features that show some UI, we use solidjs to build the UI.
 Always try to match the current color themes (utilizing predefined css variable from the root `index.css`) and maintain a clean and aesthetic design.
 - We should prefer extracting the UI components into reusable components, make our code more modular and maintainable.
 Also ensure the conssistency of the UI across different features.
+- Don't create too many variants for a reusable component, only create variants that we acctually use in the project.

 ## SolidJS notes: